Flash Floods at National Parks Strand 200 and Leave a Hiker Missing

 One person who had been hiking Friday at a national park in Utah remained missing Sunday and about 200 people at a national park in New Mexico were trapped for several hours Saturday amid heavy rain and flash flooding in parts of the Southwest.

-At Zion National Park in Utah, a flash flood Friday afternoon swept multiple hikers off their feet in the Narrows, a popular section of Zion canyon that requires wading in the Virgin River.
+At Zion National Park in Utah, a flash flood Friday afternoon swept multiple hikers off their feet in the Narrows, a popular section of Zion Canyon that requires wading in the Virgin River.

 At least one person was swept downstream and injured, and several others were able to find high ground and were rescued by emergency responders, the National Park Service said.

-But later that evening, friends reported Jetal Agnihotri of Tucson, Arizona, missing.
-She has not returned from hiking in the Narrows, the park service said.
+But later that evening, friends reported a hiker missing, Jetal Agnihotri, 29, of Tucson, Arizona.
+She had not returned from the Narrows, the park service said.
 Her brother, Pujan Agnihotri, told KSLTV that his sister could not swim.

 On Saturday, in New Mexico, visitors at Carlsbad Caverns National Park were forced to shelter in place for more than nine hours because flooded roads became impassable, according to the Eddy County Office of Emergency Management.